 We're dedicated to great Midwest filmmakers, films, and short-form stories of any genre within our categories, and each submission is considered and scored on an individual basis.

 Upon submission, members of our Screening Committee** view and score each film 1-10 in the following areas: Creativity/originality (is it a fresh idea, creatively executed?), direction, writing, cinematography, performances, production value, pacing, structure, sound quality/music.

-After each film is scored by Screening Committee members in these areas, an overall score is calculated from each judge based on the average scores given in each area.
+After Screening Committee members score each film in these areas, an overall score is calculated from each judge based on the average scores given in each area.
 Overall scores given by the judges are then calculated to formulate an overall average score.
 Films receiving high scores from the Screening Committee advance to be considered for screening.